Skip to main content

 Using Python SDK

-As a Python developer, you can use the Python SDK to call interfaces exposed by the authorization party.
+As a Python developer, you can use the Python SDK to invoke authorized APIs.

-Callers can install the Python SDK using the command line or click the Download Address under the Python tab in the Download SDK popup to download the SDK.
+Install the Python SDK via command line, or click the Download Address under the Python tab in the Download SDK dialog.

 pip install wanyun_JitSdk